mozdevs/html5-games-workshop/src/content/platformer/step06_en.md

 ## Checklist

 - Platforms stay at their place.
-- The main character fall _through_ the ground.
+- The main character does not fall _through_ the ground.
 - The main character can't go through the small wall on the ground.

 Now on to doing some jumps!